 Decluttering Your CRM The Marie Kondo Way

-As a refresher, when it comes to cleaning and decluttering, these are Marie’s rules:
+When it comes to cleaning and decluttering, here are Marie’s rules:

 - Commit yourself to tidying up

 - Imagine your ideal lifestyle